Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Numerical and compositional model

 \section{Numerical and compositional model}

-Paper I studied the link between giant planet formation and composition by coupling a description of the native circumstellar disc, assuming chemical inheritance by the native cloud, with detailed N-body simulations of the formation and migration of a giant planet in a dynamically evolving disc of gas and planetesimals.
+Paper I studied the link between giant planet formation and composition by coupling a description of the native circumstellar disc, assuming chemical inheritance by the native cloud, with detailed $N$-body simulations of the formation and migration of a giant planet in a dynamically evolving disc of gas and planetesimals.
 While migrating through different compositional regions of the disc, the planet accretes gas and planetesimals, whose mixture sets the composition of the giant planet and of its extended atmosphere.
 In this work, we expand the analysis of Paper~I by coupling the outcome of its original simulations with four compositional models for gas and solids in protoplanetary discs.
 Details on the adopted disc model and on the physical processes and dynamical effects modelled by the simulations are provided in Sections~\ref{sec:discmodel} and \ref{sec:formmodel}.
+Further details on the planet formation model can also be found in the Appendix~\ref{app:A}.
 Section~\ref{sec:iondisc} is dedicated to the modelling of the disc ionisation environment.
 The four compositional models of the protoplanetary disc are described in Section~\ref{sec:compmodel}.